sandboks/odin-tictactoe/README.md

 # FEATURES
 - Play Tic Tac Toe!
 - Customize each player, including their avatar, name and color
 - Creatively bankrupt?
-Use the shuffle feature to generate funny player names!
+Use the shuffle feature to generate funny player names from a database of over 100 words!
 - Play against an AI-controlled CPU, or pit two of them against each other!
 - Responsive layout that's fully playable across different devices (*not fully implemented yet)

 # RETROSPECTIVE
-- While the basic game was completed within a day, I spent much, much longer polishing the visuals and UX, and adding extra features
+- While the basic game logic was completed within a day, I spent much, much longer polishing the visuals and UX, and adding extra features
 - My goal was to create the absolute best game I could possibly make, with my current skillset and knowledge
 - ... even if that game was something as basic as Tic Tac Toe
 - There are many things I attempted in previous projects that this one does significantly better